VISION

 Reducing noise is as valuable as completing tasks.
 Every notification, prompt, and interruption must justify its existence.

-Codebase anchor: ambient inference service (deterministic, <1ms, zero LLM), focus session with distraction detection, cognitive drift’s attention gate that skips drift when user is in deep focus.
+Codebase anchor: ambient inference service (deterministic, <1ms, zero LLM), focus session with distraction detection, reasoning loop’s attention gate that skips reasoning when user is in deep focus.

 3. Involve the User Only When Necessary